reg710/GardenAPI-React/README.md

 - [ ] Find a way to do three separate calls to the API
 - [ ] Build rainfall logic - how much over past three days before you won't need to water
 - [ ] Create input text box for user's zipcode
-- [ ] Modify hardcoded query parameters that are being used for testing, to enable user to input their own zipcode
+- [ ] Have params update to match user zipcode and make new request
-- [ ] Modify hardcoded date parameters so that it will always be 'past three days' not a set date
 - [ ] Learn about deploying and then get it up and going